 Know your credit score.

-Your credit score is the basis for most decisions involving financing, and a higher score will lead you to better terms on the loan that you are hoping to secure.
-Prior to applying for a loan or pre-approval letter, it is wise to pull your credit report and score.
-Look for any discrepancies or negative items that need to be corrected and evaluate potential ways to increase your score if necessary.
+Your credit score is the basis for most decisions involving financing, a higher score will lead you to better terms on the loan that you are hoping to secure.
+Before applying for a loan or pre-approval letter, it's smart to pull your credit report and score.
+Look for any discrepancies or negative items that need to be corrected and ways to increase your score if necessary.
 With a score between 660-680 you may be looking at a higher interest rate or sizable fees on your loan, below that range is essentially the cutoff point for most underwriting decisions.
 With a score of 700-720 you should be able to obtain quality terms and a score above 750 will get your preferred rates.

 How much house can you afford?

 Buy a house you love, but don’t get emotional.

 Look out for hidden dangers & risks.